-Quickly distinguishing itself apart from tequila, mezcal is experiencing rapid growth in both on and off premise locations.
-Its smoky, earthy flavor and sense of terroir only add to the mystique of this alluring and heady spirit.
-Due to the hands-on and rustic methods of production, mezcal is often distilled in small batches and enjoys an Appellation of Origin much like French and Italian wine.
+Quickly distinguishing itself from tequila, mezcal is experiencing rapid growth in both on and off premise locations.
+Predominantly sourced from the state of Oaxaca, its smoky, earthy flavor and sense of terroir only add to the mystique of this alluring and heady spirit.
+Due to the hands-on and rustic methods of production, mezcal (also called mescal) is often distilled in small batches and enjoys an Appellation of Origin much like French and Italian wine.
 Various species of agave may be used to create a variety of flavors for both modest and intrepid drinkers.
-Mezcal is predominantly sourced from the state of Oaxaca, lending to its exciting and diverse flavor profile.

 Little is known about the history of agave spirits prior to the Spanish Conquest of Mexico.
 Once considered a sacred plant to indigenous peoples, it was primarily reserved for primarily for holy men, and tradition holds that lightning struck an agave plant, cooking and fermenting the juice.
 There’s no better time to partake in the exciting growth of this creative and bold spirit.
 As the Oaxacan saying goes: “Para todo mal, mezcal, y para todo bien tambien!”
 (For all that is good, mezcal, and for all that is bad too!)